 Student Pregnancy, Maternity, Paternity and Adoption Policy

-The University aims to provide an environment where students are supported and treated fairly and with dignity and respect, including during pregnancy, maternity, paternity, the process of adoption and whilst breastfeeding.
+The University aims to provide an environment where students are supported and treated fairly and with dignity and respect, including during pregnancy, maternity, paternity, the process of adoption and while breastfeeding.
 The University of York believes that becoming pregnant or having a young child should not, in itself, be a barrier to study and aims to balance flexibility with provision of consistent, non-judgemental, accurate and high quality information, guidance and support.

 This policy was approved by the University of York Equality, Diversity and Inclusion Committee in 2014.